|Half Day Canoe trips

 power boats along the way fishing.
 This is a great trip for those that want to see and be a part of the Kenai

 river. you will end your trip of 13 miles from your starting point of Skilak Lake to Bings Landing.
-Beware
+Beware that

-when you arrive and shuttle you back to our campground, and your vehicle.
+you arrive and shuttle you back to our campground, and your vehicle.

 For 2 people and 1 canoe with shuttle to Skilak and pickup at Bings Landing is $100.00